smcclab/smc-course/_lectures/03-notes-compositions.md

 Synths can sound better with a bit of _processing_ of the output sound.

+We can:

-We can emulate an acoustic space (smooth out the sound), get the sound a bit _dirty_ with distortion/clipping, or modify the amplitude to help mix things together.
+- emulate an acoustic space (smooth out the sound),
+- get the sound a bit _dirty_ with distortion/clipping,
+- or modify the amplitude to help mix things together.

 ## Delay (the audio kind)